ansys/pyedb/doc/source/grpc_api/index.rst

    into this one.
 Therefore users are highly encouraged migrating to gRPC when possible to get the best user experience.

-to enable PyEDB gRPC you have two options.
+To enable PyEDB gRPC you have two options.
 - Explicit import
 - Using grpc flag